AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-The data shows casual riders prefer to ride during the spring and summer months, with the most rides occurring in the month of July.
-Member riders also increased their rides in the summer months but tend to continue to ride throughout the year more than casual riders.
+The visualization shows casual riders prefer to ride during the spring and summer months, with the most rides occurring in the month of July.
+Member riders also increased their rides in the summer months but tend to continue to ride throughout the year more often than casual riders.

-I was interested to analyze data on the most frequently used start and end stations by casual and member riders.
-I began by creating a data frame to represent the data for members (dfmem) and casual (dfcas) riders separately.
-I started with member riders by running the following code.
+Now we can look at the most frequently used start and end stations by casual and member riders.
+I began by creating a data frame to represent the data for member (dfmem) and casual (dfcas) riders separately.

 ```
 dfmem <- all_trips_V2 %>%